 Contact the Department of Health, Kinesiology and Recreation Management for further information.
 760-744-1150, ext.
-2462

-Office: O-10
+2462 Office: O-10

-HE 100 Health Education and Fitness Dynamics (3) 3 hours lecture
+HE 100 Health Education and Fitness Dynamics

 Individual well being will be developed through the study of the emotional, spiritual, intellectual, social, and physical qualities of health.